elclanrs/jq-idealforms-old/README.md

   }
 }
 ```
-To use the datepicker you need to load jQuery UI and add the class `datpicker` to your date input.
+To use the datepicker you need to load jQuery UI and add the class `datepicker` to your date input.
 Ideal Forms will apply the custom format that you specify without having to configure the datepicker.
 It's seamless.

 ####`dob`
 Must be a valid date of birth in this century, that is 100 years range from the current year.